d-german/code-quality-design/Writerside/topics/Understanding-the-Thread-Pool-in-NET.md

 PLINQ uses the .NET thread pool for its operations, leveraging multiple threads to execute the parallel queries.

-If a CPU-bound task cannot be effectively broken down into smaller tasks, consider running it on a separate, dedicated thread outside of the thread pool to avoid interfering with the CLR's management of the thread pool.
+If a CPU-bound task cannot be effectively broken down into smaller tasks, consider running it on a separate, dedicated thread outside the thread pool to avoid interfering with the CLR's management of the thread pool.
 This will help maintain optimal performance across all your application's threads.

 ### Handling Long-Running Tasks Outside the Thread Pool

-If a task cannot be broken down, consider running it on a separate, dedicated thread outside of the thread pool.
+If a task cannot be broken down, consider running it on a separate, dedicated thread outside the thread pool.

 #### Example: Creating a Dedicated Thread